 Artists have been painting in and about cafes since their emergence into society.
-The Impressionists, and even the Post-Impressionists, with their penchant for painting life in respectively real and unrealistic manners, portray cafes across Europe.
-Perhaps that is why I have always gravitated to their style and aesthetic.
+The Impressionists, and even the Post-Impressionists, with their penchant for painting life in respectively real and unrealistic manners, portrayed cafes across Europe.
+Perhaps that is why I have always gravitated toward their style and aesthetic.

 Van Gogh’s Cafe Terrace at Night depicts a night-time depiction of a French cafe.
 Though the streets are fairly empty of people, there is a small number in the scene.
 Van Gogh’s focus is on the surroundings, much more so than the people.
 This is not far out of Van Gogh’s style.